pmvroque15/capstone-3/README.md

 Hmm...
 ![thebatman-thinking.gif](backend/src/main/resources/readme-images/thebatman-thinking.gif)

-This project I had fun really, understanding behind the scenes of a Web Application.
-Giving me an opportunity to understand on reading and understanding code line by line and understanding the architecture of Spring Boot
+I really enjoyed working on this project because it gave me a deeper understanding of what happens behind the scenes in a web application.
+It provided an opportunity to read and analyze code line by line, helping me better understand the architecture of Spring Boot REST applications and how the different layers work together.

-REST applications.
-There's nothing that I want to change in the back end, but I definitely want to improve the UI of this application to make it sleeker and user friendly.
+From a backend perspective, I am satisfied with the application's functionality and architecture.
+However, if I were to continue improving the project, I would focus on enhancing the user interface to create a more modern, polished, and user-friendly experience.

 ---